tc39/notes/es9/2018-09/sept-27.md

 MPT: This API is quite large, but we won't need to spend all 60 minutes on it.
 There are a few concerns—and a lot of places where we can go way deep on these APIs—but I am arguing for getting this proposal to Stage 2 and going into a lot more depth when this is up for Stage 3.
 (Reads slides).
 One of the major things we discussed at the last meeting was variability and valueOf.
 We discussed that we want to cut valueOf, so effectively they are not comparable without APIs.
 Calls to Now were cut from this proposal.
 Leap Seconds were also discussed in July, after talking to the Windows team—the only thing I can say is to do what they did is not web compatible.
 The table of leap second data may or may not be available at the OS level; it would require round-tripping.
 It is our intent to allow parsing, so if you get the 60th second in a string is to allow it to be parseable, and go to 59.
 There's many non-stage 2 topics which are outlined on the slides, but to keep this small we will discuss those later.
 I think we make Stage 2 requirements, and I'm happy to take questions.

-RGN: How do you feel about leap seconds in instant vs. “civil” processing?
+RGN: How do you feel about leap seconds in instant vs. "civil" processing?

 MPT: You're talking about leap seconds in the civil types?
 (Yes).
 I don't understand what meaningful data you would have .
 If you have a leap second you almost certainly have a instant type, so I don't think there would be meaningful data there, but let's put it in the issue tracker.